-During each week-long fieldwork session, participants will also have evening lectures on rock art subjects delivered by scholars of international fame, watch films, and have the opportunity to visit other rock art sites (such as the National Park of Naquane, at Capo di Ponte, the park of Foppe di Nadro, at Ceto, and the Park of Bedolina-Seradina at Capo di Ponte), the Roman National Museum and some medieval churches with beautiful frescoes and sculptures.
+During each week-long fieldwork session, participants will also have evening lectures on rock art subjects delivered by scholars of international fame, watch films, and have the opportunity to visit other rock art sites (such as the National Park of Naquane, at Capo di Ponte, the park of Foppe di Nadro, at Ceto, and the Park of Bedolina-Seradina at Capo di Ponte, Luine in Boario Terme), the two National Museums (the Prehistoric and the Roman) and some medieval churches with beautiful frescoes and sculptures.

-In Paspardo accommodation is provided in a communal house with rooms, dormitories, showers and kitchen.
+Participants usually come from different countries around the world, official languages are English and Italian.
+Portugues, Spanish and French are also sometimes used.
+In Paspardo accommodation is provided in house with common rooms, dormitories (from 8 to 4 beds in each room), shared bathrooms and showers and a kitchen.
 Volunteers should bring: personal towels, work clothes, work gloves, gym shoes, sleeping bag, sun cream, sun hat and sun glasses.
 Full information including travel to Paspardo from Italian airports and a bibliography will be given to participants.